earlyann/Zillow_target_city_analysis/README.md

 ### Conclusion

-This analysis provides insight into the housing market of four target cities and can help inform decisions related to real estate and investment.
-Future analysis could explore additional variables, such as square footage and the number of bedrooms, to further examine the housing market trends in these cities.
+This analysis provides insight into the housing market of four target cities and could help inform decisions related to real estate and investment.

 Author: Lacey Morgan